chandruxp/evrythng-js-sdk/README.md

 ### CORS and JSONP

-Evrythng API is accessed via CORS, but if it's not supported, then JSONP fallback is used.
+EVRYTHNG API is accessed via CORS, but if it's not supported, then JSONP fallback is used.
 If you want to specify custom URLs for the API, you can do it in two ways:

 1. Specify only "evrythngApiUrl" option, it can be either CORS or JSONP API URL (missing one will be deduced).